Arctic convoys of World War II: First Protocol

 Post-war criticism of the quality of British supplies contradicted the praise offered to the Foreign Secretary, Anthony Eden, in Moscow in December, of the performance of Hurricane fighters and Valentine tanks; Matilda tanks were admittedly inferior in snow but were expected to operate better in the summer.
-Deliveries helped to improve the long-term potential of the Soviet war economy, the 17000 LT of aluminium sent from Britain was the equivalent to the capacity lost in the Soviet Union in the six months from October 1941 and 10000 LT each of copper and rubber were generally useful to the Soviet economy, especially after rubber from Malaya was cut off by the Malayan campaign (8 December 1941 – 15 February 1942).
-Radar and Asdic improved Russian anti-aircraft defences and the naval protection of the Arctic ports.
-In the first winter of the war in Russia the British helped to tide the USSR over at some cost to British grand strategy; the 700 fighters and about 500 tanks sent to Russia in 1941, could have made a substantial difference to British fortunes in the Middle East and Far East.
+Deliveries helped to improve the long-term potential of the Soviet war economy.
+The 17000 LT of aluminium sent from Britain was the equivalent to the capacity lost in the Soviet Union in the six months from October 1941 and 10000 LT each of copper and rubber were generally useful to the Soviet economy, especially after rubber from Malaya was cut off in the Malayan campaign (8 December 1941 – 15 February 1942).
+Radar and Asdic apparatuses improved Russian anti-aircraft defences and the naval protection of the Arctic ports.
+In the first winter of the war in Russia the British helped to tide the USSR over, at some cost to British grand strategy; the 700 fighters and about 500 tanks sent to Russia in 1941 could have made a substantial difference to British fortunes in the Middle East and Far East.
 The Germans laid plans to stop the Arctic convoys in 1942.